-Wire fraud and mail fraud are prosecuted on a regular basis in the federal courts in Nevada because electronic communications and the mail are so commonly used in fraudulent schemes of different types, such as healthcare fraud and mortgage fraud for example.
+Wire fraud is prosecuted on a regular basis in the federal courts in Nevada because electronic communications and the mail are so commonly used in fraudulent schemes of different types, such as healthcare fraud and mortgage fraud for example.
 These federal crimes must involve communications across state lines to be prosecuted in federal court, otherwise they will be prosecuted in a Nevada state court.

 Although these crimes are charged very often, they still carry extremely high penalties and tarnish a person’s record.
 An experienced criminal defense lawyer in Nevada, such as Nick Wooldridge, can defend you against these charges and work to reduce or dismiss them.